 Callie Briggs joined him at the window.
 Zyme stroked his chin, thinking.
 Obviously, the best way to deal with giant germs was with a large quantity of antibiotics.
 Luckily, the lab had a bulk supply.
 In fact, there was some in a few flasks on a nearby worktable, which Zyme went to, leaving Callie by herself over by the window.

 "On such short notice, this is the best I can do," he said, picking up one of the flasks and holding up for the others to see.
 Feral in particular looked very interested, and leaned in close, eyeing the flask's contents.
-"It contains the most powerful antibiotics known," Zyme continued.
+"It contains the most powerful antibiotics known," Zyme continued, letting Feral take it.
 "Hopefully, it should stop them."

 "I have a large hypodermic needle which I think can be rigged to fire from your helicopter," Zyme said said.